 By Accessing This Site You Agree That… The information and resources on this site, www.menopausehealthmatters.com are based upon the research of the author.
 They are not intended to supplement or substitute for the expertise and judgement of your healthcare professional.
 The author of this site is not responsible for any adverse effects or consequences resulting from the use of any of the suggestions, preparations, or procedures discussed on this site.
 All matters pertaining to your physical health should be supervised by a health care professional.
 Read all product packaging carefully.

-Menopause Health Matters.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to name (amazon.com).
-Some pages/posts contain company affiliate links which MHM will earn a small commission from should you purchase goods through them.
-Menopause Health Matters.com also accepts paid advertising and sponsorship in the form of banner/display ads which are clearly marked as “Advertisements”.
+Menopause Health Matters.com accepts paid advertising and sponsorship in the form of banner/display ads which are clearly marked by the word ‘Advertisements’.
 Some of the products and services may be of interest to women who are experiencing menopause or other health issues but are not endorsed by Menopause Health Matters.
-Menopause Health Matters editorial content is not influenced by the funding sources pertaining to banner/display ads.
+Menopause Health Matters has no conflict of interest on editorial content and editorial content is not influenced by the funding sources pertaining to banner/display ads.
+All funding sources have to be in line with Menopause Health Matters’ Advertising Policy.
 Menopause Health Matters.com participates in Google Adsense.
 Google Ads are supplied at random by Google and therefore Menopause Health Matters has no control over Google Ads ‘content’.

 Menopause Health Matters purchases licenses for images and uses royalty free images and free images with attributes.
 If you believe any graphic/image/photo/picture is under your copyright and has been unlawfully relicensed or made available for free use please email or make contact via the contact page.